 1. Pick a Localization Management Platform

 Long gone are the days of sending Excel sheets packed with localization strings back and forth via email.
-During the last few years, there has been a proliferation of web based tools for managing localization.
-These tools allow you to keep track of localization strings across multiple projects, collaborate with translators, even hire them right within the platform.
+During the last few years, there has been a proliferation of web-based tools for managing localization.
+These tools allow you to track localization strings across multiple projects, collaborate with translators, even hire them right from within the platform.

 Some of the platforms that I have used or evaluated are: